 In 2007, EPA negotiated a legal agreement with the site PRP to investigate and clean up the site.
-The PRP continues to fund site investigation, cleanup, monitoring and oversight activities.
+The PRP continues to fund site investigation, cleanup, monitoring and oversight activities at OU-2.

 EPA is working with the community and its state partner to develop a long-term cleanup plan for the site, reflecting the Agency’s commitment to safe, healthy communities and environmental protection.
 Community engagement and public outreach are core components of EPA program activities.

 EPA is conducting a range of community involvement activities to solicit community input and to make sure the public remains informed about site activities throughout the cleanup process.
 Outreach efforts include public notices, interviews and information meetings.